Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 }
 ```

-### C++ reflections of WebIDL attributes
+### C++ reflections of Web IDL attributes

-A WebIDL attribute is turned into a pair of method calls for the getter
+A Web IDL attribute is turned into a pair of method calls for the getter
 and setter on the underlying C++ object.
 A readonly attribute only has a
 getter and no setter.